CodeLikeAyush/Cafe-Management-System/README.md

 It's an end to end Cafe Management System Web-Application with backend.
 I got inspiration to work on this project when I happened to visit a night canteen in my college and I saw their Billing-System.
 I was a desktop-app.
 Using my `web development` skills I developed this project within `24 days to complete` a working version of this project.
 Later I made some `functionality and UI improvements` as well as some `bug fixes`.

-This project gave me a greate learning curve on implementing my theoretical skills which i learning throughout my web development journey.
+This project gave me a greate learning curve on implementing my theoretical skills which I learnt throughout my web development journey.

 ### Features: